News

 Advertising

 It feels like Coldplay have been on tour for an eternity.
-The Music of the Spheres world tour has been travelling all over the planet since 2022, but finally, more than three years later, it’s due to come to a magnificent close at London’s Wembley Stadium.
+The Music of the Spheres world tour has been travelling all over the planet since 2022, but it’s finally due to come to a magnificent close at London’s Wembley Stadium.

-The band’s upcoming 10-day residency (starting August 22) will claim the record for the most appearances at Wembley in a single tour.
-And we don’t want to get your hopes up, but last time the band played the stadium in 2022, they brought out special guests Jacob Collier, Natalie Imbruglia, Simon Pegg and Stormzy.
-We’d bet good money that there will be more VIP appearances lined up for the grand finale.
+The band’s 10-day residency (which started on August 22) will claim the record for the most appearances at Wembley in a single tour.
+And we don’t want to get your hopes up, but when the band played the stadium in 2022, they brought out special guests Jacob Collier, Natalie Imbruglia, Simon Pegg and Stormzy.

 This really is your final opportunity to witness Coldplay’s Music of the Spheres in person, so you won’t want to miss a thing.
 To help make sure you don’t arrive late, here are all your options for getting to Wembley Stadium when Coldplay are back in town.
 Remember the number one rule: leave with plenty of time to spare.